 Cheltenham’s new crematorium reaches key milestone

-The £8.5m redevelopment – which remains within budget and on time to open in spring 2019 – provides two new chapels situated in a beautiful landscape setting just to the east of the current cemetery.
+The £8.5m redevelopment – which remains in budget and on time to open in spring 2019 – will see two new chapels situated just to the east of the current cemetery and two new cremators.

 Keep up to date with the project at www.cheltenham.gov.uk/new-crem

-For media enquiries, please contact: Jemima Lawson, communications officer, telephone 01242 264332, email firstname.lastname@example.org
+For media enquiries, please contact: Laura Carter, communications officer, telephone 01242 264154, email email@example.com

 Following public consultation, 86 per cent of responses were in favour of building a new facility rather than continuing to use or modify the current buildings.